 No matter how you slice it, sleeping out of doors is wonderful.
 Hell, with our basic wishes met—trails to discover, a campfire to ogle at, a few cold Pale Ales, and excellent buddies to percentage it all with—we’ll sleep pretty much everywhere.
 But there’s no arguing with the fact that some campsites are a cut above the rest.
-To help you decide wherein to pitch your tent this summer time, we picked some of our faves from across the united states.
+So to help you decide wherein to pitch your tent this summertime, we picked some of our faves from across the united states.

-Perched on the warm Gulf of Mexico south of Tampa, this state park can be reached simplest with the aid of ferry or personal boat.
+Perched on the warm Gulf of Mexico south of Tampa, this state park can be reached simplest with the aid of a ferry or personal boat.
 But it’s really worth the attempt, as the island is ruled by lush tropical foliage and has 9 miles of untouched, sugar-white seashores.
-Grab a domain at the west side of the island (some have hammock posts) and also you’ll be steps away from the sand and heat-water paddling.
+Grab a domain at the west side of the island (some have hammock posts), and also, you’ll be steps away from the sand and heat-water paddling.

 Best Wild Horse Viewing: Oceanside Campground, Assateague Island National Seashore, Maryland

 You’d assume the seashore would be the draw of tenting on this barrier island just off the coast of Maryland.
 And while the seaside is amazing, it’s the island’s wild horses that you’ll keep in mind the maximum.
-Grab a pressure-in or stroll-in spot inside the Oceanside Campground, tucked into the grassy dunes simply feet faraway from the Atlantic, and spend your days surfing, swimming, and watching the feral horses which have been roaming the island since the 17th century.
+So grab a pressure-in or stroll-in spot inside the Oceanside Campground, tucked into the grassy dunes simply feet far away from the Atlantic, and spend your days surfing, swimming, and watching the feral horses which have been roaming the island since the 17th century.

 Best Lean-to Camping: Duck Harbor Campground, Acadia National Park, Maine